Truett Ethical Conduct Policies

 Appeal

-A student may seek a review of the decision of the Ethical Conduct Committee through the office of the Dean of the Seminary.
-It will be the Dean's decision to overturn or support the decision of the committee.
-Upon a review of the decision of the Ethical Conduct Committee, the Dean will render a final decision from which there will be no further review or appeal.
+A student may seek a review of the decision of the Ethical Conduct Committee through the Associate Dean of Academic Affairs.
+It will be the Associate Dean's decision to overturn or support the decision of the committee.
+Upon a review of the decision of the Ethical Conduct Committee and the Associate Dean, the Dean will render a final decision from which there will be no further review or appeal.

 Style Guide for Seminary Community